1170500804/NoisyLabelTest/README.md

 **Code repository**: https://github.com/1170500804/NoisyLabelTest.git

+**Since the GitHub markdown interpreter doesn't fully support LaTex, a [comment on results](https://github.com/1170500804/NoisyLabelTest/blob/master/comments_on_results.pdf) is uploaded in the format of pdf.**

 ## 1. Introduction

 The language and framework that I use to implement this model is Python3 and Pytorch.
 The whole project is composited with 6 python files: `backbone.py, data.py, evaluate.py, loss.py, main.py, settle_datset.py`.
 The following of this section is the description of these files and their functions.